Here are a few tips for pulling a slalom skier on a public lake. The goal is to be safe, have fun, and maximize the smooth water.

 You need at least three people to go waterskiing — the driver, the spotter, and the skier.
-Make sure your spotter and your skier know all of the signals (see sidebar).
+Make sure your spotter and your skier know all of the signals (see below).
 In most states, you also need an orange flag to hold up to signify to other boaters that you have a fallen skier in the water.

 - Set the desired rope length always making sure to use a tow rope that is designed for skiing.
 Most people start at 15 feet off (the red section), but you can also start at Long Line (75-foot rope.)
 As the skier progresses, you can shorten the line to make running the slalom course more difficult.

 - Have the skier put on his ski on the swim platform; let the fin hang off the side to prevent damage to the boat and the fin.
 Keep the engine off until the skier has jumped in the water and pushed away from the boat to avoid carbon monoxide poisoning.
 Ask, "Clear?" to make sure the skier is away from the propeller before you start the engine.

 How To Read The Signals

 - Idle away from the skier until the rope is tight.
 Take it in and out of gear to avoid jerking the handle out of the skier's hands.
 When the skier yells, "Hit it!" put the boat in idle and then throttle up.

 - When you pull a skier out of the water, gently push the throttle forward.
 You do not need to slam it into gear.
 Keep an eye on the skier in the rearview mirror; as soon as the skier is on plane, gently pull back on the throttle to the desired speed.